MR-Scout/MR-Scout.github.io/README.md

 ## Welcome to MR-Scout's Site！
 ----
 The paper "[MR-SCOUT: Automated Synthesis of Metamorphic Relations from Existing Test Cases](https://github.com/MR-Scout/MR-Scout.github.io/blob/main/TOSEM-2023-0286.pdf)" is submitted to TOSEM.
 This page offers access to MR-Scout and experimental data.
-Additionally, it provides the supplementary materials, including the analysis of MTC-rich project domains and Evosuite configuration.
+Additionally, it provides the supplementary materials, including (i) the analysis of MTC-rich project domains, (ii) Evosuite configuration, and (iii) examples of codified-MR-based tests ($C$) which have higher test coverage.

 **Table of Contents**